SchrodingerZhu/area-exam-survey/writing/main.typ

     let r = reset(xs)
     Cons@r(y,Nil)
 ```
 Since the compiler wants to enforce the memory reuse, it optimistically inserts an increment operation to allow passing `xs` to subroutine `f` while postponing the destructive decrement `reset` until the return of `f`, such that the constructor call can grab the chance of inplace memory reuse.
-The side effect of the code motion is that `xs` is kept alive during the whole lifetime of the routine call, disabling possible reuse inside the nested functions and possibly leading to nondeterministic heap growth in the worst situation!
+The side effect of the code motion is that `xs` is kept alive during the whole lifetime of the subroutine call, disabling possible reuse inside the nested functions and possibly leading to nondeterministic heap growth in the worst situation!

 All these issues show that looking ahead for constructor calls to decide whether or where a destructive decrement is to be installed may not be a favorable solution.
 This leads to the proposal from @frame-limited.